codefresh-io/cfcrmigration/README.md

 1. using docker

-Build you docker image locally
+Build docker image locally using the following build command

 ```
 docker build . -t cfcrpips
 ```

-create an output folder
+create an output folder to generate your report.

 E.g
 ```